Curt Hudnutt serves as Head of Rural, North America, for Rabobank.

 Hudnutt began his career with Rabo AgriFinance in May 2002.
 Prior to his current role, he served as EVP – Joint Head, Business Development.
 He has also held the positions of Senior Credit Analyst, Credit Administrator, Special Assets Manager, Senior Credit Officer and Chief Risk Officer.

-Raised in Iowa, Hudnutt graduated with honors from the University of Northern Iowa with a Bachelor of Arts in Finance and Spanish.
-He earned a Master of Business Administration in Management, graduating with honors in 2008.
+Raised in Iowa, Hudnutt graduated with honors from the University of Northern Iowa with a Bachelor of Arts in finance and Spanish.
+He earned a Master of Business Administration in management, graduating with honors in 2008.
 Curt is also an alumnus of the Harvard Business School’s Executive Education Program having completed the General Management Program in 2015.

 Van Dewey serves as General Manager of the West Territory for Rabo AgriFinance.

-Actively involved with his family farm in Central Kansas, Van has over 25 years of agricultural lending experience.
+Actively involved with his family farm in Central Kansas, Dewey has over 25 years of agricultural lending experience.
 In 2004, Van opened one of the first Rabo AgriFinance offices, located in Wichita, Kansas, and grew the Kansas portfolio to one of the company’s largest markets.
 Following a promotion to Team Leader in 2005, he was further promoted to Regional Vice President in 2007 and to Managing Director in 2010.
 Since 2010, the West Territory has grown to be the largest Rabo AgriFinance territory in both portfolio size and employees.

-Van holds a Bachelor’s degree in Agricultural Education from Kansas State University.
+Van holds a bachelor’s degree in agricultural education from Kansas State University.

-Nathan Thomsen serves as General Manager of the East Territory for Rabo AgriFinance.
+Jan Pieter "JP" Van Oosten serves as General Manager of the East Territory for Rabo AgriFinance.